-- To assist entry and exit from the property. - To aid access into and around the living areas, bedrooms, kitchens and bathrooms. - To improve or provide heating and/or light controls. - To make the dwelling safe for the disabled occupant and other people residing with him/her. - Access to and from the garden by a disabled occupant. - Where the existing footprint or layout of the dwelling, including outbuildings and garages, can be adapted or converted to accommodate the facilities required the Council will not consider any extension to the property. - Where an extension is necessary and there is no other option, the Council will consider the most cost effective method of meeting the applicant's requirements. - Where the applicant has a preference for works that are over and above those necessary to meet the disabled person's needs (such as an extension rather than the provision of stair lift and level access shower) the Council will only fund the cost of the original recommended works, with the remainder being funded by the applicant. - Applications for grants where works have started but have not been completed will only be considered where the applicant can demonstrate exceptional circumstances as to why they did not apply and seek approval prior to the start of the work.
+- To assist entry and exit from the property by means of ramps, door wideners, and steps - To aid access into and around the living areas, bedrooms, kitchens, and bathrooms. - To improve or provide light controls to essential rooms. - improve/provide heating controls - To make the dwelling safe for the disabled occupant and other people residing with him/her. - Access to and from the garden by a disabled occupant. - To aid with essential pathways for ease of access - Where the existing footprint or layout of the dwelling, including outbuildings and garages, can be adapted or converted to accommodate the facilities required the Council will not consider any extension to the property. - Where an extension is necessary and there is no other option, the Council will consider the most costeffective method of meeting the applicant's requirements.

+- Where the applicant has a preference for works that are over and above those necessary to meet the disabled person's needs (such as an extension rather than the provision of stair lift and level access shower) the Council will only fund the cost of the original recommended works, with the remainder being funded by the applicant. - Other adaptations will only be considered in exceptional circumstances, these are not mandatory and may only be possible if discretionary funding is available.
+All enquiries are considered on a case-by-case basis and at the discretion of the Principal Housing Services Officer. - Applications for grants where works have started but have not been completed will only be considered where the applicant can demonstrate exceptional circumstances as to why they did not apply and seek approval prior to the start of the work.
 In such cases any work already completed will be excluded from the subsequent application.